 Tri-pointed beaks provide both superior grip and leverage and, like the left/right pairs for the upper teeth, come in anterior, root and molar varieties.

-Types of Extraction Forceps
+Types of Extraction Forceps And Their Uses

-Each pair of extraction forceps is specific to a particular tooth or set of teeth.
+There are many different types of forceps since each pair of extraction forceps is specific to a particular tooth or set of teeth.
 The ideal solution will depend on the tooth’s location and age.
 We’ll start with the best choices for maxillary extractions.